md-irohas/tcppc-go/README.md

 ### Listen on all ports?

-Redirect all packets to the listening port by `iptables`.
+The easiest way to listen on all ports is to redirect all packets to the listening port by packet forwarding tools such as `iptables`.

-If you want to redirect all packets, you should prepare a new network interface and an IP address to capture the whole traffic.
+In this case, you should prepare a new (pseudo) network interface and an IP address (i.e. IP alias) to monitor and capture all the traffic.

 ```
 # !!!
 DANGER !!!
 $ iptables -t nat -A PREROUTING -i <interface> -p tcp -d <listen-ip> -j DNAT --to-destination <listen-ip>:<listen-port>
 ```

+Note that if you redirect all the traffic, you cannot verify destination port numbers from logs of `tcppc` (Therefore, you should use a packet capture utility for logging.)

 ## Alternatives